daimor/isc-tar/README.md

 [![Gitter](https://img.shields.io/badge/Available%20on-Intersystems%20Open%20Exchange-00b2a9.svg)](https://openexchange.intersystems.com/package/isc-tar)

-Tar compress tool for InterSystems products
+Tar compress tool for InterSystems IRIS products family
 ===
 This tool helps to extract data right from `tar.gz` or just `tar` archives with ObjectScript.
 Or compact any files/folders with tar format and make `tar.gz`.